cloudmesh/client/docs/source/system.rst

 .. warning:: We found that ``readline`` and ``pycrypto`` could not be
 	  installed with pip at the time of writing of this manual, despite the fact that pip installed it.
-Howerver, the version installed with pip were not usable.
+However, the version installed with pip were not usable.
 The workaround is to use easy_install for these packages.
 If you have a better idea how to fix this, let us know and send mail to